JuanEstebanLT/JuanEstebanLT/README.md

 I'm a third-semester systems engineering student with basic front-end and back-end development skills.
 I'm currently an intern at Empresas Públicas de Medellín and I love innovating and learning new things.
-- 🌱 I’m currently learning ...
+🌱 I'm currently learning...
-  - Nest.js
-  - Angular
+API creation
-- 👯 I’m looking forward to collaborate on open source projects.
+📖 I'm excited to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help<br>
+✔ Ask me anything, I'd be happy to help.<br>

 - Outside tech, 💜I love streaming on twitch, 🎮 playing videogames, 🎵 listening to music, and 📖 reading science books.
 - 👾 Additionally, I create content about programming/technology on my social media, so feel free to check out my profile!
 - 📫 Reach out to me at: <a href="valenwerlecontacto@gmail.com">valenwerlecontacto@gmail.com</a>